ga-sei-lessons/UNIT-4-AWS/D02/3-afternoon-lecture/8-dynamodb-put-post.md

 Also confirm that the item has been created in our DynamoDB project table.

+**REPLACE THIS IMAGE**
 <img src="https://i.imgur.com/tzky8Ne.png">

-#### Testing Via The POST Route
+#### Testing The POST Route

-Let's also take a moment to test the route via the **POST** route.
+Let's also take a moment to test via the **POST** route in the API Gateway.
 Pass it the same object as before and confirm that the same data has been returned, with only the projectId being different.

 <img src="https://i.imgur.com/H963ZLv.png">